kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ## Summary

 Standardize `resource.kubernetes.io/numaNode` as a well-known DRA device attribute alongside the existing `pcieRoot` and `pciBusID`.
-The value is an **integer list** (requires KEP-5491 `DRAListTypeAttributes` feature gate) where:
+The value can be:

-- The first element is the device's physical NUMA node (from the kernel's `numa_node` sysfs entry)
+- A **scalar int** — the device's physical NUMA node (from the kernel's `numa_node` sysfs entry).
+Works without any feature gate.
-- Additional elements are same-socket NUMA nodes at the minimum ACPI SLIT distance
+- An **integer list** (requires KEP-5491 `DRAListTypeAttributes` feature gate) — physical NUMA node first, followed by same-socket NUMA nodes at the minimum ACPI SLIT distance

 This enables cross-driver NUMA co-placement via `matchAttribute` with KEP-5491 non-empty intersection matching: